jjfraney/bells/server/README.md

 ### Google Calendar Query Requirements

 Access a calendar using google calendar api.
-Query the google calendar by the id given in configuration.
+Query the Google calendar by the id given in configuration.
 Obtaining authorization to the calendar is provisioning step at install time.

-The google calendar is queried on configurable interval to obtain the ring schedule.
+The Google calendar is queried on configurable interval to obtain the ring schedule.

 # Class Design